How do you define value?

-Speed of delivery is an obvious factor when it comes to adding value – because let’s face it people are impatient.
+Is an obvious factor when it comes to adding value – because let’s face it people are impatient.
 However, many businesses fall into the trap of trying to produce and supply products/services quickly and neglect the overall quality.

-Quality of products, services, staff and equipment needs to be consistent, otherwise you will fail to generate repeat business.
+Of products, services, staff and equipment needs to be consistent, otherwise you will fail to generate repeat business.
 Keeping all your equipment and products up-to-date demonstrates quality of your businesses capabilities and has a huge impact on your ability to add value to customers.

-Increasing convenience; in a world where technology is continually evolving, businesses need to adapt and increase their accessibility for both their employees and customers.
+In a world where technology is continually evolving, businesses need to adapt and increase their accessibility for both their employees and customers.
 Years ago, contacting a business to understand their capabilities was a phone call away.
 Nowadays, people have access to businesses varying online platforms including websites, social media accounts and e-mail, giving them the ability to identify the products/services they provide – sometimes just a thumb tap away.

-Forming strategic alliances; with businesses who compliment your products and services and who have common or correlating goals.
+With businesses who compliment your products and services and who have common or correlating goals.
 In most cases strategic alliances allow both companies involved to pursue opportunities at a faster rate than if the businesses functioned alone.

-Maintain a strong reputation; with many different communication channels, it is important that business owners and their team of employees stay true to the business’s values and treat every customer with respect.
+With many different communication channels, it is important that business owners and their team of employees stay true to the business’s values and treat every customer with respect.
 Failing to do so may result in negative word of mouth spreading to hundreds or even thousands of current and potential customers.
 This seems obvious, but we see a lot of businesses neglecting the fact that it only takes one bad comment to have an effect on their reputation.

-Inhouse skills; having a strong reputation stems from the team of employees and their ability to demonstrate quality skills to deliver to the customer and get the work done.
+Having a strong reputation stems from the team of employees and their ability to demonstrate quality skills to deliver to the customer and get the work done.
 As well as being skilled, your team should be passionate, reliable and dedicated to the business and their customers.

-Understanding your customer; in order to add relevant definition of value to your customers journey and overall experience you need to know their needs/wants and deliver on these by providing the best possible solution to suit.
+In order to add relevant definition of value to your customers journey and overall experience you need to know their needs/wants and deliver on these by providing the best possible solution to suit.

 To have a successful business you must strive to be better than your competitors by providing more value to your client.